Here’s a bit of information about this blog for you, in the form of FAQs. If you have a question that’s not addressed here, please e-mail me.

 A: I don’t ever delete postings, but I also often link back to an external site where the job was initially posted, and I have no control over when/if that site deletes the posting.
 For example, the US government’s job site always deletes announcements that are past the application submission deadline.
 To be sure that you have a copy of the job description, I strongly suggest that you either copy/paste it into a document and store it on your hard drive, or print it out, or employ whatever your preferred method of permanent storage is.
 I don’t keep any information from external job sites, so if the link is obsolete you’re out of luck.

-Q: Would you please add more detailed tags, like paid internships, XYZ certifications, or ABC skills?
+Q: Would you please add more detailed tags or titles, like paid internships, XYZ certifications, or ABC skills?

 A: Unfortunately, this is a time issue for me.
-I try to capture enough information in the tags to make it helpful for people searching.
+I try to capture enough information in the tags and titles to make it helpful for people searching.

 Q: Where do you find all these jobs?

 A: My main sources are listed below.
-I also receive quite a few emails from individuals alerting me to openings, and I usually thank them in the post (unless they prefer to remain anonymous).
+I also receive quite a few emails from individuals alerting me to openings – Thank you to all of you who help out!

 AMIA Jobs List (A/V archives jobs)